 A school classroom is a busy place.
 There is so much going on at any one time – lots of children, plenty of noise, interesting things on the walls, the smell of lunch from the school canteen, and of course the teacher, guiding pupils through learning activities.
 In this multi-sensory and unpredictable environment, pupils must ignore lots of sensory information in order to focus and learn.
-Some children find this much more difficult than others, especially children with attention difficulties, arousal differences (sensory processing differences), or heightened anxiety.
+Some children and young people (CYP) find this much more difficult than others, especially CYP with attention difficulties, arousal differences (sensory processing differences), or heightened anxiety.
 We call these the ‘Triple-A’ difficulties.

-Importantly, these difficulties are not easily ‘seen’, and understanding how and why they occur is vital for supporting children to achieve their best.
-These difficulties can be experienced by any child, but are more common in children who are ‘neurodivergent’ (e.g. have neurodevelopmental conditions such as autism).
-Researchers from the Centre for Neurodiversity & Development at Durham University, led by Dr Mary Hanley and Professor Deborah Riby, have been working with the Communication and Interaction Team at Durham County Council to develop an evidenced-based online training tool for education professionals to raise awareness of ‘Triple-A’ difficulties and help teachers to support children who experience these difficulties.
+Importantly, these difficulties are not easily ‘seen’, and understanding how and why they occur is vital for supporting CYP to achieve their best.
+They can be experienced by any child or young person, but are more common for CYP who are neurodivergent (e.g. CYP who are autistic or have a diagnosis of ADHD).
+Researchers from the Centre for Neurodiversity & Development at Durham University, led by Dr Mary Hanley and Professor Deborah Riby, have been working with the Communication and Interaction Team at Durham County Council to develop an evidenced-based online training tool for education professionals to raise awareness of ‘Triple-A’ difficulties and help teachers to support CYP who experience these difficulties.

-Supported jointly by Research England Strategic Priority Funding and the ESRC-IAA fund, the collaborative team from the Centre for Neurodiversity & Development and Durham County Council, have been working with autistic people, parents, teachers and educational psychologists to co-design the new training tool.
+Supported jointly by Research England Strategic Priority Funding and the ESRC-IAA fund, the collaborative team from the Centre for Neurodiversity & Development and Durham County Council, have been working with autistic people, parents, teachers and educational psychologists to co-design the Triple-A training tool.
+For more information about how we developed the training tool, see here.

 Although the training has been targeted at education professionals, we believe it will be relevant more broadly, to autistic people, parents, families and any professional involved in supporting autistic and neurodivergent people.